hassio-addons/addon-zwave2mqtt/README.md

 **This add-on is in a deprecated state!**

 The upstream project has been archived and will no longer receive updates.
-Therefore, there is not other solution but deprecating the add-on as well.
+Therefore, there is no other solution but deprecating the add-on as well.

 Please use the Z-Wave JS to MQTT add-on instead.